Top 10 Ways to Avoid Movie Spoilers

 Just turn off your internet, aka cut off your oxygen supply, until you see the movie.

 Especially on social media.
 That is your main concern.
-You're usually safe searching for the movie through Google, Yahoo, or other search engine sites.
+You're usually safe searching for the movie through Google, Yahoo, or other search engines.
 The main concern is memes related to the movie, like what happened with Infinity War.

 A lot of people love to give out major spoilers on the internet.

 If you don't have annoying friends who like talking about movies a lot and thus spoil them, you're guaranteed to avoid spoilers.
-Also, if you're not one of those who can't live without social media, you're good, but if you're addicted to social media, you're pretty much screwed.
+Also, if you're not one of those who can't live without social media, you're good.
+However, if you're addicted to social media, you're pretty much screwed.

 Don't talk to friends whom you know are really excited about that movie until you have watched it.
 If you're going to school, this is going to become really hard, and all I can say is good luck.